binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 You may find some stage later on that a component that you removed is actually needed.

-#### Partitioning on OS Installation
+#### Partitioning on OS Installation {#vps-risks-that-solution-causes-disable-remove-services-harden-what-is-left-partitioning-on-os-installation}

 This process can sometimes lock things down to tightly.
 I would much rather go to far here and have to back things off a little, or get creative with a script to unmount, remount with less restrictions applied, perform the action you need, then mount again according to the `/etc/fstab`.
+This is similar to the [Mounting of Partitions](#vps-risks-that-solution-causes-disable-remove-services-harden-what-is-left-mounting-of-partitions) section below

 #### Apt Proxy Set-up